fakhrip/scripty-script/telkom-u lms automation/README.md

 # Future work

-This is some of my plan for the future work :
+This is some of my plan for the future work (urgency level goes down the list) :

-- Change all the frontend to a website instead of simple terminal stuff
+[ ] Complete all the features (chat not included)
-- Add logging system so its easier to trace if someone else using this got a bug
+[ ] Add local DB system to remember user account, manage all data, and provide some fancy statistics stuff [ ] Add notification system
-- Add local DB system to remember user account, manage all data, and provide some fancy statistics stuff
+[ ] Add logging system so its easier to trace if someone else using this got a bug [ ] Change all the frontend to a website instead of simple terminal stuff

 ----